MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-1-test.md

 ---

 # Mixed Reality, Azure Cognitive Services in Unity
 ## Lab 1.
-Translation Capabilities with immersive headsets
+Translation Capabilities with Immersive Headsets

 In this Lab, you will learn how to add translation capabilities to a **mixed reality application** using Azure Cognitive Services, with the Translator Text API.